 English Language and English Literature

-Our vision is to make the study of English Language and English Literature a challenging compelling and thought provoking experience.
-In language we aim to equip students with the complex skills of comprehension, interpretation and written and verbal expression that they will require in day-to-day in day-to-day life.
-In literature we aim to encourage a love of reading which goes beyond the classroom.
+The English curriculum takes students on a journey through literary history and time.
+We cover a range of topics, from the classics to contemporary literature.
+Our aim is to equip students with a thorough knowledge of their core English literary heritage, to provide a wealth of ‘cultural capital’, and to equip students with the complex skills of comprehension, interpretation and written and verbal expression that they will require in day-to-day life.
 To us, the study of English is a study of life and we encourage our students to question opinions, assumptions and bias whilst showing tolerance and respect for the viewpoints of others.

-English language and Literature are delivered as two separate subjects on the timetable in years 9-11 in order that students can appreciate the subtle differenced between the demands of each.
+English Language and Literature are delivered as two separate subjects at GCSE in order that students can appreciate the differences between the demands of each.